restfb/restfb.github.io/_includes/documentation/creating-json-objects.md

 }
 {% endhighlight %}

-The second way is even more low-level and you work only with the JSON returned by Facebook.
-You should have a good knowledge of the returned JSON to access the fields.
-In the below example you can see how to accomplish this:
+The second way is even more low-level and you only work with the JSON returned by Facebook.
+You should have a good understanding of the returned JSON in order to access the fields.
+The example below shows how to do this:

 {% highlight java %}
 JsonObject photosResponse = facebookClient.fetchObject("me/photos", JsonObject.class);